hoque-nazmul/react-redux/README.md

-# Implementing Redux on React.js.
+# Implementing Redux on React App.

 ### Installation Process
 In order to install, the following steps must be taken: